 - The only two pieces of advice you will need to keep your momentum

 Cycling is a good cardio exercise.
 Your muscles need energy to function.
 When you pedal you move your muscles and to get the necessary nutrients your heart rate is elevated so the increased blood flow can deliver these nutrients.
 The harder you pedal the the more energy you will need and the higher your heart rate will be.
 The average person burns between 450 to 750 calories per hour while cycling.
 Cycling is one of the top sports for burning calories and loosing weight along with, jogging, swimming and rowing.
+Should you wear a mask for cycling.

 Burning Calories And Weight Loss